pep-dortmund/toolbox-workshop/README.md

 # Build Requirements

-- up-to-date TeXLive 2016
+- up-to-date TeXLive 2018 (pretest at the moment)
-- up-to-date anaconda3
+- up-to-date anaconda3 (using python 3.6.4)
 - poppler (for pdfseparate)
 - wget